sciencecorp/buildabot/README.md

 By default this uses GPT-4, OpenAI's latest model which is still in beta, but this is easy to change in [`example/agent.ts`](example/agent.ts).

-Poking around this example agent, a derivative of the Chimaera agent we use in our internal tools at [Science](https://science.xyz), should give you a feel for how the framework works.
+Poking around this example agent which should give you a feel for how the framework works.
 In particular, our goals were to create a framework that is:

 - strongly typed
 - fully asychronous